Linear Search

 Also known as: sequential search

-A search algorithm that checks each element in a list one by one until the target is found.
-Works on unsorted data; baseline to compare against more efficient algorithms.
+A search algorithm that checks each element in a list one by one, starting from the first, until the target is found or the entire list has been examined.
+It is the simplest search algorithm and works on both sorted and unsorted data.

 ๐Ÿ’ก Intuition